Cloud-CV/EvalAI/docs/source/submission.md

 * The output from the `evaluate` function is stored in a variable called `submission_output`.
 Currently, the only way to check for the occurrence of an error is to check if the key `result` exists in `submission_output`.

-    * If the key does not exist, then the submission is marked as __FAILED__.
+    * If the key does not exist then the submission is marked as __FAILED__.
-    * If the key exists, then the variable `submission_output` is parsed and `DataSetSplit` objects are created.
+    * If the key exists then the variable `submission_output` is parsed and `DataSetSplit` objects are created.
 LeaderBoardData objects are also created (in bulk) with the required parameters.
 Finally, the submission is marked as __FINISHED__.

 * The value in the temporarily updated `stderr` and `stdout` are stored in files named `stderr.txt` and `stdout.txt` which are then stored in the submission instance.